-In March 2021, we entered into an intra-agency agreement with the FWS to conduct audits of State agencies receiving grant funds under WSFR.
-These audits assist the FWS in fulfilling its statutory responsibility to oversee State agencies' use of these grant funds.
+In March 2021, we entered into an intra-agency agreement with FWS to conduct audits of State agencies receiving grant funds under WSFR.
+These audits assist FWS in fulfilling its statutory responsibility to oversee State agencies' use of these grant funds.

-The objectives of this audit were to determine whether the Mississippi Department of Wildlife, Fisheries, and Parks (Department) used grant funds and State hunting and fishing license revenue for allowable fish and wildlife activities and complied with applicable laws and regulations, FWS guidelines, and grant agreements.
+The objectives of this audit were to determine whether the Wyoming Game and Fish Department (Department) used grant funds and State hunting and fishing license revenue for allowable fish and wildlife activities and complied with applicable laws and regulations, FWS guidelines, and grant agreements.